Jeshikha/readme-generator/README.md

 * Screencastify for Video Walkthrough

 ## Collaboration
-Drew helped and guided through on how to make this app functional
+Drew helped and guided through on how to make this app functional.

+## Useful links of App
+1. Github link to repository: https://github.com/Jeshikha/readme-generator

+2. A sample README-gen.md file for the project repository generated using the application: